-The Rev. Claudia Genung –Yamamoto is a missionary with the General Board of Global Ministries of The United Methodist Church assigned to ministries of community outreach and church development in Kobe, Japan.
+The Rev. Claudia Genung –Yamamoto is a missionary with the General Board of Global Ministries of The United Methodist Church serving as Lead Pastor of Kobe Union Church in Kobe, Japan.

 Rev. Claudia has been a missionary for 27 years.
 She became a GBGM missionary associate in 1980-82 and worked in the Bott Memorial Children’s Home in Machida, Tokyo, Japan.

 Later she and her husband, Toshi returned as missionaries in 1993 to work at the National Christian Council of Japan in Tokyo (NCC-J) primarily with peace, justice, human rights and other Christian related social issues.
 Later they were called to Kobe, Japan, and she worked with the Kagawa Center Kobe Jesus Band Church and Tengokuya (Heaven’s) Café for almost eight years working with community outreach and church development.
 In 2019, she was called to be a pastor at Kobe Union Church, where she would be primarily involved with community outreach and church development.

 Kobe Union Church has a diverse congregation filled with Japanese, Filipinos, Africans (from Ghana, Tanzania, Congo, Guinea), Malaysians, Chinese, Korean Japanese, Jamaicans, Europeans, and a few Americans.